JisangYou/DEND/ReadMe.md

 - Schedule partitioning, Logical partitioning, Size Partitioning

+Schedule partitioning

+Not only are schedules great for reducing the amount of data our pipelines have to process, but they also help us guarantee that we can meet timing guarantees that our data consumers may need.

+Logical partitioning

+Conceptually related data can be partitioned into discrete segments and processed separately.
+This process of separating data based on its conceptual relationship is called logical partitioning

+Size Partitioning

+Size partitioning separates data for processing based on desired or required storage limits.
+This essentially sets the amount of data included in a data pipeline run.

 - four common types of data partitioning : location, logical, size, time

 - Examples of Data Quality Requirements